 The Horace Mann Graduate Research Symposium provides an opportunity for graduate-level teacher candidates in the Exceptional Education Department to showcase their research projects and share effective practices with colleagues and community educators.
 It is held at the end of every spring and fall semester.

 The School of Education's International Professional Development Schools (IPDS) Consortium provides teacher candidates with experiences that prepare them to thrive as globally-minded educators who meet the needs of today's children and classrooms.
-Current international collaborations have been developed in Chile, Colombia, the Dominican Republic, Germany, Honduras, Italy, Rwanda, and Zambia.
+Current international collaborations have been developed in Chile, Colombia, Costa Rica, the Dominican Republic, Germany, Honduras, Italy, Rwanda, Spain, Turkey, and Zambia.

 The JIAE is a peer-reviewed online journal seeking to highlight collaborative research undertaken by university faculty and partner school teachers.